 - Differentiate yourself — Check out your competitors and see what they are doing.
 Then, try a different strategy or fill in a gap that isn’t currently being satisfied.
 For instance, you can add videos on top of articles to also rank on YouTube.
 You can also write about topics that your competitors haven’t written about yet.

 - Stay updated — Algorithms change frequently, and you have to make sure you’re informed.
 Make sure you keep an eye on new updates and what the SEO industry is saying so you can adapt and adjust your strategy accordingly.

-- Optimise your site properly — The real reason you might not be ranking above your competition is that your site is poorly optimised.
+- Optimize your site properly — The real reason you might not be ranking above your competition is that your site is poorly optimized.
 You might want to think about conducting an SEO audit to see what you need to improve.
 Working with a trusted SEO agency (like us) allows you to bypass this steep learning curve and take this off your plate.

 If you’re feeling truly frustrated, reach out to us and we can help you get your ad campaigns back on track!